Back

 Instead of a collector, an object in a collection.

-In his second novel, The Works and Days of Svistinov, Vaginov defined the collector's mission in the words of the fictional author who is the novel's main character.
-Svistinov describes his job as transplanting characters from real life into the grave--and the immortality--of art, where they are still just beginning to experience the prime of their life and change to everlastingness:
+In his second novel, The Works and Days of Svistonov, Vaginov defined the collector's mission in the words of the fictional author who is the novel's main character.
+Svistonov describes his job as transplanting characters from real life into the grave--and the immortality--of art, where they are still just beginning to experience the prime of their life and change to everlastingness:

 ...Art--that is the extraction of people from one world and their insertion into another sphere.
 Literature is more real than this disintegrating minute-to-minute world.